Kerr-Newman-AdS Black Hole Surrounded by Perfect Fluid Matter in Rastall Gravity: ROTATION VELOCITIES IN THE EQUATORIAL PLANE AND ROTATION CURVE DIVERSITY

-On the equatorial plane ($\theta=\dfrac{\pi}{2}$), we derive the rotation velocity expression using ordinary method.
-Then we calculate the rotation velocities with quintessence dark energy and scalar field dark matter, especially for scalar field dark matter.
-By adjusting the parameters $\alpha$ and $\kappa\lambda$, we think that our results could explain the diversity of rotation velocity theoretically.
+Basing on the KN-AdS solution in perfect fluid matter in the Rastall gravity (Section 3), we now discuss the rotation curves in the equatorial plane ($\theta=\dfrac{\pi}{2}$).
+We first derive the rotation velocity expression using ordinary method, then we calculate the rotation velocities with the presence of the dark energy and perfect fluid dark matter.
+Especially for the case of perfect fluid dark matter, we can explain the diversity of rotation curve if considering both the perfect fluid dark matter and a baryon disk which is expressed as $\rho_{b}=\Sigma_{0}exp[-r/r_{d}]$, where $\Sigma_{0}$ is the central surface density and $r_{d}$ is the scale radius.

-In four-dimensional space-time, the four-velocity satisfies the normalized condition for zero angular momentum observer (ZAMO) as $g_{\mu\nu}u^{\mu}u^{\nu}=-1$.
-In axisymmetric space-time, the symmetry leads to two conserved quantities $L, E$.
-In our black hole space-time, we can write the expression of $u^{\mu}$ and $u^{\nu}$ to obtain the normalized condition as
+In the four-dimensional space-time, the four-velocity satisfies the normalized condition for zero angular momentum observer (ZAMO) as $g_{\mu\nu}u^{\mu}u^{\nu}=-1$.
+In the axisymmetric space-time, the space-time symmetry leads to two conserved quantities $L$ and $E$.
+In our KN-AdS black hole space-time, we write the normalized condition from the expressions of $u^{\mu}$ and $u^{\nu}$ as